heyysahil/heyysahil/README.md

 <div>
 <hr>

 👋 Hi!
-I'm Sahil Sharma❤️, a passionate and driven AI Engineer🤖 with a strong foundation in machine learning algorithms and web development.
- Proficient in programming languages such as Python🐍 and C++ with hands-on experience in frameworks like TensorFlow, Scikit-learn and OpenCV.
-Capable of building and deploying Machine Learning models and integrating them into web applications for practical, real-world use cases.
+I'm Sahil Sharma❤️, a passionate and driven AI/ML Engineer🤖 with a strong foundation in machine learning, data science, and data analytics.
+I specialize in designing and training intelligent models, performing advanced data analysis, and applying statistical methods to extract meaningful insights.
+With expertise in supervised and unsupervised learning, predictive modeling, and deep learning, I strive to solve complex problems and translate raw data into actionable strategies.
+My goal is to harness the power of data and AI to build impactful solutions that create real-world value.
 <br>
 <hr>
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->